SkillsUnion/tamkeen-cloud/3.5-cicd-for-serverless/0-exercise-sam-githubaction.md

-## Activity: CI/CD Pipeline for Serverless Applications Using AWS SAM and GitHub Actions
+## Activity: CICD Pipeline for Serverless Applications Using AWS SAM and GitHub Actions

 ### Objective
-This activity guides you in setting up a complete CI/CD pipeline for deploying a serverless Node.js application using AWS SAM, GitHub, and GitHub Actions.
+This activity guides you in setting up a complete CICD pipeline for deploying a serverless Node.js application using AWS SAM, GitHub, and GitHub Actions.

 ---